VigneshVSV/hololinked/README.md

 clone the repository and install in develop mode `pip install -e .` for convenience.
 The conda env hololinked.yml can also help.
 There is no release to pip available right now.

+### Currently being worked

+- observable properties and read/write multiple properties through node-wot client
+- argument schema validation for actions (you can specify one but its not used)
+- credentials for authentication

 ### Some Day In Future

+- mongo DB support for DB operations
 - HTTP 2.0